Cheap vs Expensive Hunting Rifles: Ya don't always get what ya pay for!

 Frequently Asked Questions

-What is the relationship between hunting rifle price and potential problems?
+What is the relationship between rifle price and the number of problems encountered?

-Rifle problems often follow a U-shaped curve.
-Very inexpensive rifles may have quality control issues, while extremely high-end models can face problems due to cutting-edge features.
+A U-shaped curve often describes this relationship.
+Very inexpensive rifles tend to have more quality control issues, while extremely high-end rifles can also present problems due to complex, cutting-edge features.
 Mid-tier rifles typically offer the most trouble-free experience.

-Not always.
-While cheap rifles can be inconsistent, mid-tier rifles ($600-$800) often provide consistent 1 MOA accuracy.
-High-end rifles may offer tighter tolerances for handloaders, but benchrest accuracy often plateaus.
+Not necessarily.
+While very cheap rifles can be inconsistent, mid-tier rifles ($600-$800) are often consistently accurate, frequently guaranteeing 1 MOA.
+Premium rifles may offer tighter tolerances for handloaders, but raw benchrest accuracy often plateaus.

 More Reviews Videos You Might Like